 The purpose of SEQR is to incorporate the consideration of environmental factors into planning, review and decision-making processes from the outset.
 These considerations are often captured in an Environmental Impact Statement (EIS).
 Scoping is the process by which the issues to be addressed in the EIS are identified.
 Scoping is also the first opportunity for public participation in the review process; it allows the community and interested stakeholders to be made aware of the proposal and to identify topics and concerns of interest for potential inclusion in the document.
-A Draft Scope for the SHPP/GEIS was published on Wednesday, April 1st, 2020.
-A 36-day public comment period for the Draft Scoping document was opened on Wednesday, April 1st, 2020.
-The comment period closed at the end of day on Wednesday, May 6th, 2020.
-Comments received during a comment period for a Draft Scope are considered during preparation of the Final Scoping Document.
+Comments received during the public scoping comment period will be considered during preparation of the Final Scoping Document.